johnny-b-goode/traveller/README.md

 Numerous issues will be addressed in their own sections, or in a general section.

-## Other Things and Other Stuff

-1. Thing one
-2. Thing Two
-3. Thing Three

-> NOTE: This is formatted differently than other text.

 ![CC A-NC-SA 3.0](https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png)

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-nc-sa/3.0/).